neda-mehdiabadi/Fetal-Gene-Program-snRNAseq/README.md

   Identify gene expression signatures indicative of fetal-like reprogramming in disease.

 ## 🌐 Explore the Data
 I have built an **interactive web portal** that permits interrogation of our dataset and, hence, increases the dataset’s accessibility and utility.
-To check our website, please visit [www.HeartExplorer.org](http://www.HeartExplorer.org/).
+To check our website, please visit [www.HeartExplorer.org](https://www.HeartExplorer.org/).
 - Search by cell type or gene name
 - View gene expression across conditions
 - Perform pathway enrichment analysis across conditions
 - Download selected data tables

+## Data and Code Availability
+Beside the avaiable code in this repository, comprehensive large-scale data analyses can also be retireved from [Analysis Website](https://32cc058f.isolation.zscaler.com/profile/42d28bab-620c-4970-b94c-e4fffa2be61d/zia-session/?tenant=9d2e8daef914&region=syd&controls_id=163da02d-da34-4baa-81c5-72b4d0007eec&user=07cb1d74b21d50b5d046821517d392529b10733c9bf29a2aba80e330f8f49c63&original_url=https%3A%2F%2Fneda-mehdiabadi.github.io%2FFetal-Gene-Program-snRNAseq%2F&key=sh-1&hmac=9a9975e8a201623ab1877126345e9d133e487167b4c98c18bbb0f2d8f135086e)
+Also the code used to build the [HeartExplorer](https://www.HeartExplorer.org/).

 ## 📚 Citation
 If you use this dataset or code, please cite: